 All of this was contributing to, although not completely the cause of, my plummeting grades.
 The simple fact was, it is hard to focus and learn something you have grown to hate.
 Third year Physics requires the internalisation of most of the first two years, and I might as well have arrived straight from Sixth Form, because I had forgotten most of it.
 The only course I did not fail outright was the group project, and I will freely admit that I did fuck-all on that.
 The worst failure was probably the Java course, where I submitted only one piece of work on time and failed to submit even the final coursework, the one worth half the marks.
 Through this I kept my mind busy on other things, all the time watching in slow motion as my degree careered wildly off the road.

 Obviously, I failed my third year.
 Nine modules out of ten.
-I had one month to learn enough to pass each of my eight exams, and finish six pieces of coursework, including the entire Java module.
+I had one month to learn enough to pass resits in each of my eight exams, and finish six pieces of coursework, including the entire Java module.
 I was used to failing by this point, having failed my first and second year exams as well, but by this time it was clear that the odds were stacked heavily against me, and that hard graft would not be enough.
-As it turns out, no, a month is not enough time to completely learn the Third Year Physics syllabus, and while I did pass several more modules (including, thankfully, Particle Physics), I failed the year overall.
+As it turns out, no, a month is not enough time to completely learn the Third Year Physics syllabus, and while I did pass several more modules than before (including, thankfully, Particle Physics), I failed the year overall.

 Apparently I can refer to myself as Andrew Smith DipHE, although unless I'm a nurse or carer it's usually discouraged.
 My "Diploma" was a consolation prize, of sorts.
 It turns out that I might as well have not bothered going through my third year hardship at all; I would have got my Diploma of Higher Education if I had dropped out a week into October.
 While I am grateful that I have some recognition of the work I did at University, it will always be a mark against my name.
 Without it, I have no way to explain what I did between September 2014 and August 2017.
 With it, I will always be seen as someone who failed where so many others succeeded.
 Not quite good enough.
 Not quite.